Sanju0714/Agricultural-Crop-Yield-Analysis-Excel-/README.md

 # 📊 Agricultural Crop Yield Analysis – Excel Dashboard

 ## 📌 Project Overview
-This project analyzes agricultural crop yield data across different Indian states and districts using **Microsoft Excel**.
+This project focuses on analyzing agricultural crop yield data across various Indian states and districts using **Microsoft Excel**.
-The objective is to convert raw agricultural data into meaningful insights and present them through an **interactive Excel dashboard** to support data-driven decision-making.
+The aim is to transform raw agricultural data into meaningful insights and present them through an **interactive Excel dashboard** that supports data-driven agricultural analysis and decision-making.

 ---

-## 🎯 Objectives
+## 🎯 Project Objectives
 - Analyze crop yield trends across states and districts
 - Identify high-performing and low-performing crops
-- Study the impact of rainfall, temperature, fertilizer, and irrigation
+- Study the impact of rainfall, temperature, fertilizer usage, and irrigation
-- Build an interactive Excel dashboard for agricultural insights
+- Build an interactive Excel dashboard for easy exploration of insights

 ---

 ## 🗂 Dataset Description
-The dataset contains agricultural and environmental information such as:
+The dataset contains agricultural and environmental information, including:
 - State and District
 - Crop Name and Season
 - Area Cultivated